The NZ Property Purchase Process Explained

 The process of buying a property in New Zealand is not complicated, but it is involved.
-There are several steps and it’s important to know what happens and when so you can be confident and get it right.
+Once you have found a property you wish to purchase, there are several steps in the process to secure it.
+It’s important to know what happens and when – so you can be confident and get it right.

 Plan & Negotiation Phase

-This Phase is about getting a property ‘under contract’.
+This phase is about getting a property ‘under contract’.
 Under contract means you have signed a sale and purchase agreement and have agreed the price and the terms of the contract.
-At this point you are not committed to buying the property, or hopefully not as the contract should at least be subject to a LIM.
-You simply have the right to buy the property if you are happy with your due diligence, that is your investigations in to the property.
-See our separate articles on LIM’s and filling out sale and purchase agreements.
+At this point you are not committed to buying the property (or hopefully not as the contract should at least be subject to a LIM).
+You simply have the right to buy the property if you are happy with your due diligence, that is your investigations into the property.

 Conditional Contract & Due Diligence